canonical/microceph/docs/tutorial/single-node.rst

 -----------

 Three OSDs will be required to form a minimal Ceph cluster.
-In a production system, typically we would assign one physical block device for an OSD.
+In a production system, typically we would assign a physical block device to an OSD.
 However for this tutorial, we will make use of file backed OSDs for simplicity.
-In this configuration, we won't be using real block devices for storage but instead simulate using regular files.

 Add the three file-backed OSDs to the cluster by using the :command:`disk add` command.
-In the example, three 4Gb files are being created -- adjust the size to your needs, with a recommended minimum of 2G per OSD:
+In the example, three 4GiB files are being created -- adjust the size to your needs, with a recommended minimum of 2GiB per OSD:

 .. code-block:: none